city

 Ohio Child Endangerment Laws: An Overview

-This definition of child endangerment is broad.
+This definition of child endangering is broad.
 However, the Ohio Revised Code does provide some additional definitions.

-• Prolonged corporal punishment or other physical disciplinary measures that are “excessive under the circumstances”
+✓ Using prolonged corporal punishment, physical restraint, or other physical disciplinary measures that are “excessive under the circumstances.”

-• Repeated disciplinary measures that, if continued, would seriously impair the child’s mental health or development
+✓ Repeatedly enacting disciplinary measures that, if continued, would seriously impair the child’s mental health or development.

-While this list is not exclusive, it is important to understand the types of activities that may constitute child endangerment in Ohio.
+While this list is not exclusive, it is important to understand the types of activities that may constitute child endangering in Ohio.

-It is also important to note that under this section, parents are not the only parties that can be found guilty of child endangerment.
+It is also important to note that under this section, parents are not the only parties that can be found guilty of child endangering.

-Under Ohio law, any of the following can be charged with child endangerment:
+Under Ohio law, any of the following people with a parent-child relationship can be charged with the first type of child endangering:

 • Parents